daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## blog list step 6: helper function and unit test, step 4

 Define a function called mostBlogs that receives an array of blogs as a parameter.
 The function returns the author who has the largest amount of blogs

+## blog list step 7: helper function and unit test, step 5

+Define a function called mostLikes that receives an array of blogs as its parameter.
+The function returns the author, whose blog posts have the largest amount of likes.